hubtty/hubtty/doc/source/usage.rst

 outstanding tasks that Hubtty must perform in order to be fully up to date.
-Some of these tasks are more complicated than others, and some of them will end up creating new tasks (for instance, one task may be to search for new changes in a project which will then produce 5 new tasks if there are 5 new changes).
+Some of these tasks are more complicated than others, and some of them will end up creating new tasks (for instance, one task may be to search for new pull requests in a project which will then produce 5 new tasks if there are 5 new pull requests).

 If Hubtty is offline, it will so indicate in the status bar.
 It will retry requests if needed, and will switch between offline and online mode automatically.

-If you review a change while offline with a positive vote, and someone else leaves a negative vote on that change in the same category before Hubtty is able to upload your review, Hubtty will detect the situation and mark the change as "held" so that you may re-inspect the change and any new comments before uploading the review.
-The status bar will alert you to any held changes and direct you to a list of them (the `F12` key by default).
-When viewing a change, the "held" flag may be toggled with the exclamation key (`!`).
-Once held, a change must be explicitly un-held in this manner for your review to be uploaded.
+If you review a pull request while offline with a positive vote, and someone else leaves a negative vote on that pull request in the same category before Hubtty is able to upload your review, Hubtty will detect the situation and mark the pull request as "held" so that you may re-inspect the pull request and any new comments before uploading the review.
+The status bar will alert you to any held pull requests and direct you to a list of them (the `F12` key by default).
+When viewing a pull request, the "held" flag may be toggled with the exclamation key (`!`).
+Once held, a pull request must be explicitly un-held in this manner for your review to be uploaded.

 If Hubtty encounters an error, this will also be indicated in the